 The change in energy due to an electron hopping from site $i$ to site $j$ is then given by \cite{ref1}

 After each successful spin exchange, all the Hartree energies were updated accordingly.
-At high temperatures we have done $3 \times 10^{5}$ number of MCS and at low temperatures the number of MCS were increased upto $5 \times 10^{5}$ MCS.\\ It is important to ensure that our results were obtained from well equilibrated system.
-So to find the equilibration time for our system, we calculated the time dependent quantity called the spin-correlation function \cite{ref29,ref30}
+At high temperatures, we have done $3 \times 10^{5}$ number of MCS and at low temperatures, the number of MCS was increased up to $5 \times 10^{5}$ MCS.

+It is important to ensure that our results were obtained from the well-equilibrated system.
+So to find the equilibration time for our system, we calculated the time-dependent quantity called the spin-correlation function \cite{ref29,ref30}

 where $[...]_{av}$ is the ensemble average. $\chi_{SG}(t)$ in the limit of $t\rightarrow \infty$ reduces to the spin glass susceptibility \cite{ref29,ref30}